fbraza/DamageDetect/README.md

 - Ensure that you have `git` & `dvc` installed in your machine ([git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [dvc installation](https://dvc.org/doc/install)).
 - Ensure that python >= 3.6 is installed
+- Ensure that `conda` is installed in your environment (prefer `miniconda` that is more lightweight, [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/))

 ### **Repository**